 In late 2019, I received approval to start a new concert series at the church where I work, First Methodist of Bella Visa, called the Curious Squirrel.
 My mascot is Samuel the Squirrel, a critter who attended and wouldn’t leave my recital at Central Methodist in Rogers.
 Although he was a nuisance during the recital, he was an inspiration towards my new marketing plan!
 How I got here is the rest of the story!

 When I landed my part-time salaried job at First Methodist in 2012, I received the chance to participate in the professional Wesley Series as an added bonus.
 I performed in concerts including singers, violinists, and woodwinds.
 It was really the type of opportunity I had wanted my whole life.

 A New Focus

-When funding for that series ended in early 2017, I was no longer able to participate in professional chamber music.
+When funding for that series ended in early 2017, after 21 years, I no longer had the opportunity to participate in professional chamber music at the church.
 So, I decided to go solo on organ and piano.
-During the past two years, I have offered 18 events, mostly solo.
-However, there were a few concerts offering seasonal vocal selections with Chancel Choir members, and even an Irish Sing-A-Long that I hope to make an annual event.
+During the past two years, I offered 18 events.
+The few concerts that weren’t solo involved vocal recitals with Chancel Choir members, and even an Irish Sing-A-Long in March 2019 that I hope to make an annual event.

 Try Something Different